Andrej-Antipov/MountEFI/README.md

 **Basic program features**

-* Runs as applet from dock or any else place
+* Runs like an applet from a dock or any other place
 * Two language interface: English and Russian with autodetect
 * Has separate view for PCI-E and USD devices
 * Shows physical names of media